m0uka-Dz/instagram_follow_manager/README.md

 * Instagram account credentials (username and password)

 ### Installation
 1. Clone this repository to your local machine: ` git clone  https://github.com/m0uka-Dz/instaRequests.git `
 2. Install the required dependencies: ` pip3 install -r requirements.txt `

 ### Usage
+1. Run `python3 FollowManager.py`
+2. Select Login Method
+   * For logging in with a username/password, choose option 1 and enter your credentials.
+   * For logging in with a session ID, choose option 2 and enter your session ID.µ
+3. Select Request Action
+   * For approval, choose option 1 and enter.
+   * For reject, choose option 2 and enter.

 ### Disclaimer